jixianyan/SCIP-Solutions/README.md

-# SCIP-Solutions
+# SICP-Solutions
-My solution to SCIP.
+My solutions to SICP.